Shopify App Development – Everything You Need to Know

 Basically, it’s a complete digital platform boasting roughly 1,000,000 active users as of 2017, and a total revenue of over $1 billion in 2018.

-Let’s take a closer look at Shopify app development and everything you need to know to get started.
+Now, let’s take a closer look at Shopify app development and everything you need to know to get started.

 If you’re considering Shopify for building your business’s app, then you’re probably somewhat familiar with this widely popular platform, but how does it fare against its competition and why should you build using Shopify?